-- The Capital One Spark Cash Select offers 0 percent interest on new purchases for nine months and a variable interest rate of 15.24-23.24 percent after that.
+- The Capital One Spark Cash Select for Business offers 0-percent interest on new purchases for nine months and a variable interest rate of 15.24-23.24 percent after that.
 You can earn unlimited 1.5 percent cash back and a one-time $200 cash bonus once you spend $3,000 on purchases within three months from account opening.

 - The Blue BusinessSM Plus Credit Card from American Express will give you 0-percent interest on new purchases and balance transfers for 15 months, with a variable 11.99-19.99 percent interest rate after that.
 You earn double points on your first $50,000 in purchases per year, with one point per dollar on purchases thereafter.

-- Another option is the Bank of America Business Advantage Cash Rewards Mastercard.
-You can get 0 percent interest on new purchases for the first nine billing cycles.
-If you make $500 in purchases within 60 days of account opening, you can get a $200 statement credit.
-You can also get 3 percent cash back on purchases at gas stations and office supply stores (up to $250,000 in gas station and office supply store purchases annually, 1 percent after that), 2 percent on purchases at restaurants and 1 percent on all other purchases.
-There is an 11.99-21.99 variable APR on purchases and balance transfers after nine months.
+- The Bank of America Business Advantage Cash Rewards Mastercard credit card is another option.
+You can get 0-percent interest on new purchases for the first nine billing cycles.
+If you make $3,000 in purchases within 90 days of account opening, you can get a $300 statement credit.
+You can also get 3 percent cash back on a category of your choice (gas, office supplies, travel, TV/telecom and wireless, computer service and business consulting services), 2 percent on purchases at restaurants and 1 percent on all other purchases ($50,000 annual purchase cap on combined 2 and 3 percent category purchases).
+There is an 14.49-24.49 variable APR on purchases and balance transfers after nine months.

 If you prefer to open a personal card, you’ll find that some of the introductory deals offer a longer period of 0-percent interest than the typical business card.
 Should you go this route, I’d recommend using the card only for purchases related to the nonprofit, to avoid confusion between personal and work expenses.
 None of the following cards has an annual fee.

-- One card you could consider is the Barclaycard Ring Mastercard.
+- Consider the Barclaycard Ring Mastercard.
 It offers a 0 interest introductory APR for the first 15 months on new purchases and a 0 percent introductory APR for 15 months on balance transfers made within 45 days of account opening.
 The card charges no fee for balance transfers.
 After the introductory period, the variable APR is 14.24 percent.